Little Miami Scenic Trail: History

 The largely wooded corridor was created along the right-of-way of the old Little Miami Railroad.
 The original railway bed is still visible beside the trail in various places along the trail route.

 Together with the Ohio Department of Natural Resources, the local governments of Xenia and Yellow Springs purchased land along the abandoned railroad from 1973 to 1983.
 In 1979, the land became an Ohio State Park.
 In 1979, ODNR studied developing the corridor as a scenic railroad up to 27.8 mi long from Loveland to Corwin, as well as a bike trail and bridle trail.
 However, ODNR prioritized the trails, allowing the bankrupt Penn Central Transportation Company to salvage the rails and ties, which made building new tracks cost-prohibitive.
 The trail was strongly supported by residents and officials in Loveland, where a park was being developed around the Loveland Bike Trail, but was opposed by residents of Terrace Park, who were concerned about crime.
-The first 13 mi of the trail from Morrow to Loveland was paved in late 1983 and officially opened the following year.
+The first 13 mi of the trail from Morrow to Loveland was paved in late 1983 and officially opened on May 16, 1984.
 Two years later, the Ohio Department of Transportation received a grant from the Federal Highway Administration to complete the trail.

 By December 20, 1991, the trail officially stretched from Spring Valley in Greene County to the Terrace Park village limit in Hamilton County, across the river from Milford.
 The trail was extended northward to Xenia later that year and to Springfield in 1998.
 In 2006, after a protracted, 26-year battle with Terrace Park residents, it was extended southward to Newtown.